junz-debug/lsn/README.md

 # lsn
-code for LSN  "Out-of-Distribution Detection with Negative Prompts" ICLR2024
+code for  "Out-of-Distribution Detection with Negative Prompts" ICLR2024